joseenricofrancisco/team-8-battleship/README.md

     5. Use command "java Main" to run the game.

-## How to run unit test:
+## How to run JUnit test:

-In "Demo2" folder, there is a folder named "testFile"
+In "Source" folder, there is a folder named "Testfile"

-The folder contains 3 files:
+The folder contains 4 files:
 - BoardTest.java
+- Board.java
 - hamcrest-core-1.3.jar
 - junit-4.12.jar

-To begin the unit tests for this application, copy all of the 3 files and paste it into "Dem2" folder (One upper level from "testFile" folder).
-Then,
+    1. Download the files in https://github.com/joseenricofrancisco/team-8-battleship

-1. Locate your position into "Demo2" folder in your terminal.
+    2. Locate your position into "Testfile" folder in your command terminal.

-2. Copy and paste this command into your terminal and hit enter to compile.
+    3. Copy and paste this command into your terminal and hit enter to compile.

     javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java

-3. Copy and paste this command into your terminal and hit enter to run tests.
+    4. Copy and paste this command into your terminal and hit enter to run tests.

     java -cp .:junit-4.12.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore BoardTest

 ## Addtional resoures
 - Here's a sample Battleship board.
 ![Battleship board](https://upload.wikimedia.org/wikipedia/commons/thumb/6/65/Battleship_game_board.svg/1280px-Battleship_game_board.svg.png)